 - Digital Media

 - Two Dimensional Mixed Media

 - multiple submission

-- Multiples, maximum of 4 images or document file per submission.
+- Multiples, maximum of 4 images per submission.